-Osteoporosis: Treatment of osteoporosis in postmenopausal women at high risk for fracture (defined as a history of osteoporotic fracture or multiple risk factors for fracture), or patients who have failed or are intolerant to other available osteoporosis therapy
+Osteoporosis: Treatment of osteoporosis in postmenopausal females at high risk for fracture (defined as a history of osteoporotic fracture or multiple risk factors for fracture), or patients who have failed or are intolerant to other available osteoporosis therapy.

 Limitations of use: The anabolic effect of romosozumab wanes after 12 monthly doses of therapy.
 Therefore, the duration of romosozumab use should be limited to 12 monthly doses.
 If osteoporosis therapy remains warranted, continued therapy with an anti-resorptive agent should be considered.

 Hypersensitivity (eg, angioedema, erythema multiforme, urticaria) to romosozumab or any component of the formulation; uncorrected hypocalcemia